GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Software architecture styles are described in more detail in the book "Fundamentals of Software Architecture: An Engineering Approach" by Mark Richards and Neal Ford.

-#### Architectural Patterns

-The domain of software architecture has its own repository of patterns which is discussed in the "Pattern-Oriented Software Architecture" book series or "Architectural Patterns" by Pethuru Raj, Anupama Raman, and Harihara Subramanian.

 #### Anti-Patterns